 Human resources should also get involved in the case that an employee has an issue with her manager and doesn’t feel comfortable giving feedback to him directly.
 Human resources should be a safe space for all employees to go, no matter what the issue.

 Feedback should also be part of the exit process when an employee quits (assuming she’s given the courteous two weeks’ notice).
 Ask if there were issues within the company that led to her seeking another job and if she has suggestions for how things could be run better.
 In the exit interview, ask what she liked about her role and whether she feels like the job description she initially applied for matched what she did while at the company.

-A company has so many components to care about to ensure its future success, from sales and revenue to hiring the right people.
+A company has so many components to care about, to ensure its future success, from sales and revenue for hiring the right people.
 But the core of what makes a company truly successful is its employees.
 Listening to what they have to say can help your brand make them feel like part of a family that’s invested in the future of this company.